cryptape/ckb-analyzer/README.md

 * [ ] datasource issues
   - [ ] no update for a long time

+* [ ] network fork, there are nodes with different block hash on the same block number

 * [ ] miner issues
   - [ ] chain does not grow up for too long